ANU-HPC/aiwc-for-the-masses/paper/paper.md

 We see all "Memory" (beige) metrics (on the x-axis) do not indicate any difference of any implementations against the OpenCL case -- this is good as it ensures that all the same frequency of memory accesses, the type (whether a read or write), the locations and order of memory accesses are preserved and are equivalent in all implementations, and shows an indistinguishable amount of work has occurred.

 The "Total Unique Branch Instructions" and "90% Branch Instructions" are doubled in both the OpenACC and OpenMP versions compared to OpenCL and CUDA.
-This is due to the absolute number of branch instructions are doubled  --  \todo[inline]{reference SPIR code block}
+This is because of the absolute doubling in the number of branch instructions the reason becomes apparent when considering the OpenARC generated OpenCL kernels and is discussed during the remainder of this Section.

 <!--
 \begin{figure*}